Visiting and Photographing the National Mall in Washington D.C.

 On a recent business trip to Washington DC, I left a day early to do some photography of the landmarks and monuments in the area.
 There were two main areas that I wanted to photograph on this trip: Arlington National Cemetery and the National Mall.
 In this blog, I will focus on the National Mall.
-I will tell you about my trip to Arlington National Cemetery in a future blog.
+On the same trip, I also photographed and wrote a blog on Arlington National Cemetery.

 I woke up early the morning after arrival to try and beat the crowds to the National Mall.
 I skipped breakfast and left the hotel by 6:30 am.